When a business is struggling on life support, what things can owners do to save their company?

 - Talk to your bank.
 See if you can get a larger line of credit, even if only temporarily.
 Or perhaps interest only payments for the next six months.
 Before you talk, be sure you have a plan in place.
 Bankers hate surprises and if you don’t have a plan to turn around your business, the bank will not be comfortable and may even call whatever financing they may have extended.

 Now is not the time to be meek.
 You must act decisively and swiftly in order to turn the tide.
 Moral will not be the best, so communicating with your team on a frequent basis is imperative.
 Solicit their ideas and implement the best ones.
-If your business is salvageable, these ten tips might be just the thing you need to save it.
+If you can save your failing small business, these ten tips might be just the thing you need to help salvage it.

 © 2013 Owner’s Edge, LLC.
 All rights reserved.